Official: Afghan soldier kills 3 US service members

 The latest counter-ISIS push began in March of this year.

-US officials estimate that ISIS has 600 to 800 fighters in the country, mostly former members of other regional terror groups, including the Pakistani Taliban and Islamic Movement of Uzbekistan.
+US officials estimate ISIS has 600 to 800 fighters in the country -- mostly former members of other regional terror groups, such as the Pakistani Taliban and Islamic Movement of Uzbekistan.
 ISIS is believed to be behind a series of terror attacks, including the recent deadly attack on a hospital in Kabul.

 There are about 8,400 US troops in Afghanistan.
-The US counterterrorism mission is separate from the NATO-led effort to train, advise and assist the Afghan army and police force in its fight against the Taliban.
+The US counterterrorism mission is separate from the NATO-led effort to train, advise and assist the Afghan army and police force in the fight against the Taliban.